top of page

 Who can I contact when I have a question?

-Your first port of call for day-to-day running of the club is our private Facebook Group, “White Rose Cheer - Club Information”.
+Your first port of call for day-to-day running of the club is your Team Group on WhatsApp, manned by your Team Rep, and then our private Spond Group, “White Rose Cheer”.
 Here, there are lots of people who may have the answer.
 For the more major updates, an email will be sent to the address we hold on file and an update will be placed on the “news” section of this website.
 If you wish to discuss something personal with the director, please email whiterosecheer@gmail.com.

 Are there any rules regarding Social Media usage whilst being a member of the club?